celestiaorg/celestia-node/docs/adr/adr-008-p2p-discovery.md

     findPeers(ctx context.Context)
 }
 ```
-## Full Nodes behavior:
+### Full Nodes behavior:
-1. Node starts advertising itself at `full` topic after system boots up in order to be found.
+1. Node starts advertising itself over DHT at `full` namespace after the system boots up in order to be found.
-2. Node starts finding other full nodes to be able to establish a connection with them.
+2. Node starts finding other full nodes to be able to join the Full Node network.
-3. As soon as a new peer is found, node will try to establish a connection with it.
-In case if the connection is successful
+3. As soon as a new peer is found, the node will try to establish a connection with it.
+In case the connection is successful
-node will Tag Peer and add to the internal storage.
+the node will Tag Peer and add to the internal storage.

-## Light Nodes behavior:
+### Light Nodes behavior:
-1. Node starts finding full nodes to be able to establish a connection with them using `discoverer` interface.
+1. Node starts finding full nodes over DHT at "full" namespace using the `discoverer` interface.
-2. As soon as a new peer is found, node will try to establish a connection with it.
-In case if the connection is successful
+2. As soon as a new peer is found, the node will try to establish a connection with it.
+In case the connection is successful
-   node will Tag Peer and add to the internal storage.
+   the node will Tag Peer and add to the internal storage.

 Tagging allows to protect peer from being killed by ConnManager.